Ideas For Discussion

 INTERNATIONAL COALITION OF SITES OF CONSCIENCE: a discussion of several places encompassed by the project that are worthy of being put forward for inscription

-Mormontown: This is an archaeological project waiting to happen, as well as the pursuit of several other ephemeral Mormon settlements in west central Illinois for which there is family memory.
+MORMONTOWN: This is an archaeological project waiting to happen, as well as the pursuit of several other ephemeral Mormon settlements in west central Illinois for which there is family memory.